About the collective

 Photography & archives

-Media: photography, zines, archives.
+Media: photography, books, archives.

 Media: soundscape, performance.